Wechseln Woods, Capricorn

 Werner opened his eyes.

-Cadence was right in front of him now.
-She was so close that he could see even the smallest freckles on her cheeks.
+Cadence was right in front of him.
+She was so close that he could see even the tiniest freckles on her cheeks.
 Her caramel brown eyes were wide and livid.

 “Is that how they teach manners in your country?!” she snapped.